Spicy Peanut Udon Noodles

 Everything Else

-• 8 ounces udon noodles, cooked according to package and rinsed under cold water
+• 8 ounces udon noodles cooked according to package and rinsed in cold water

 • 1 cup shredded cabbage